vijaypsk/ravello-training/README.md

 # Ravello Training

-Workspace for the Training Portal provided by Ravello.
+This is a sample project for working with Ravello APIs, in order to create virtual training labs in the cloud

-Additional information about the usage of the application can be found [here](http://www.ravellosystems.com/blog/virtual-training-labs-in-the-cloud/?mkt_tok=3RkMMJWWfF9wsRoku6jMZKXonjHpfsX56uooUKGylMI%2F0ER3fOvrPUfGjI4ATstnI%2BSLDwEYGJlv6SgFQ7jDMaNjz7gEXxU%3D).
+Additional information on this sample project can be found [here](http://www.ravellosystems.com/blog/virtual-training-labs-in-the-cloud/?mkt_tok=3RkMMJWWfF9wsRoku6jMZKXonjHpfsX56uooUKGylMI%2F0ER3fOvrPUfGjI4ATstnI%2BSLDwEYGJlv6SgFQ7jDMaNjz7gEXxU%3D).

 ## Architecture